MIZOGUCHIKoki/MusicScoreManagementApp/README.md

 ```Bash
 $ bundle install
 ```

-# 📃System proposal
+# 📃Documents
-Syste proposal is in `docs/systemProposal`.
-You can make the PDF of system proposal to run following commands.
+We can make the PDF of some documents to run following commands.
 ```Bash
 $ lualatex main.tex
 $ lualatex main.tex
 ```
 ⚠️ DON'T commit and push anything expect `*.tex`, `*.sty`, `*.cls`
+## System proposal document
+This document is in `docs/systemProposal`.
+## External design document
+This document is in `docs/externalDesign`.